-Class time will be used for lecture, demonstrations, tests, and the completion of exercises.
+Class time will be used for lecture, demonstrations, quizzes, and the completion of exercises.
 You are expected to complete the required lab exercises, as indicated in the Course Schedule.
-These are due at the end of the class session.
+These are due at the end of each week for the chapters.
 There are a total of 20 for the semester.
-You are expected to spend time outside regular class time to complete all the exercises and the 2 projects.
+You may need to spend time outside regular class time to complete all the exercises and the 2 projects.
 Late lab exercises will be accepted but will receive a lower score.
 Be sure to identify all your submissions, as described below to obtain credit.